 Tim McCarthy FCCA, MBANon-Executive Chairman

 Mr McCarthy has a 35 year international business career in high growth biotech, healthcare and technology companies.
-He is currently Chairman and Non-Executive Director for a number of biotech and healthcare related companies, including Incanthera and Sygnis AG.
+He is also Chairman of Incanthera plc and 4basebio UK Societas.
 Mr McCarthy is also the former Chief Executive Officer and Finance Director of a number UK listed public and private companies, including Alizyme plc and Peptide Therapeutics Group plc, and has a core understanding of AIM and its regulatory processes.
 Co-founding a number of healthcare and biotechnology companies, Mr McCarthy has helped raise substantial amounts of equity capital and also advised and worked at Board level for a diverse range of companies internationally, in areas such as business strategy, mergers & acquisitions, due diligence and licensing.

 Dr Robert Zimmer MD, PhDPresident & Chief Science Officer

 Dr. Robert Zimmer was the founder and chief executive officer of both ImmuPharma Switzerland and ImmuPharma France.
 He is an expert in clinical pharmacology and life cycle management.
 He was instrumental in developing a substantial number of products for clients including Roche, GlaxoSmithKline, Abbott, Searle, Sanofi-Aventis and Lilly.
 He began his career in Roche’s headquarters in Basle as coordinator of clinical pharmacology and international clinical leader.
 He subsequently joined Jago Pharma, the drug delivery company, and became a director and head of research and development at SkyePharma after it acquired JAGO.
 He obtained his MD at Strasbourg Medical School and his PHD at the University of Aix-Marseille.

 Dimitri F Dimitriou MScChief Executive Officer & Co-Founder